LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

    #lv->meth(40, 'sample')
    // => // Produces the value of calling "meth" on the object stored in #lv with 2 parameters

-Accessing a data member is accomplished through a similar syntax but by surrounding the name in single quotes.
+Accessing a data member is accomplished through a similar syntax, but by surrounding the name in single quotes.
 A data member can only be accessed from within the type in which the data member is defined.
 When accessing a data member, it is an error to have any value except for "self" as the left-hand